 Another sigh.
 “If everything is made of an all-powerful consciousness that chose to limit itself so it could rediscover its own omnipotence, then ‘enlightenment’ simply means coming back to what you already knew.
 There’s no surprises, Peter.
 Not if you know what you’re looking for.”
 She grinned wryly, made a fist, and knocked twice on his forehead.
 “Wake up, you angry little monkey.”

 He brushed her hand away.
 “That’s not—”

-Then she lowered the hankie, revealing a vacant smile.
-Peter stopped in his tracks, unsure of what to do.
-Paisley Miller was standing behind her, talking into a phone, pleading with a 911 operator to please hurry.
+Peter stopped, unsure of what to do.
+Paisley Miller was standing behind Holly, talking into a phone, pleading with a 911 operator to please hurry.

-“Hey—you need some company?”
+“Want some company?”

 Her last word rang loud and clear in Peter’s ears: